 PhD students do not apply directly for a Presidential Fellowship, but instead are nominated by their departments.
-As of 2016-2017, the Geography procedure will be as follows:
+The Geography procedure is:

 - 1. By the second Friday of each semester, any eligible PhD student who wishes to be nominated by the department will submit to the Graduate Program Coordinator (by email) a pre-application.
 This will consist of two of the elements of the full nomination package: - a.
 An up-to-date CV - b.
 A statement of no more than 5 pages about the research - 2.
 The GSC will choose which student to nominate.
 Only in exceptional circumstances will more than one student be nominated. - 3.
 The GSC will work with the student and advisor to complete the full package of application materials, which is quite extensive.
 Note that this package requires at least one letter of reference from a faculty member not at OSU. - 4.
 The full nomination package is due to the Graduate School by the third Friday of October for autumn and the last Friday of March for spring.